entire/tiva-enet-booloader/README.md

 # TM4C129X Ethernet Bootloader

-In order to get the DK-TM4C129X working with enet updates, three apps are involved:
+In order to get the TM4C129X working with firmware update over ethernet, three pieces are involved:
 (some stuff is also described here: http://www.ti.com/lit/ug/spmu301d/spmu301d.pdf)

 1. Get the booloader on the client device